IgniteUI/indigo-design-docfx/en/creating-artboard-sketch.md

 ### 3. Add and customize components.

 > [!WARNING]
-> Symbols and components designated as `_Overrides` must not be inserted on artboards as they provide components states and do not represent to complete a component by itself.
+> Symbols and components designated as `_Overrides` must not be inserted on artboards as they provide component states and do not represent a complete component by itself.

 We will use the `Insert` menu to add components from the Indigo Design Library, and then customize them using the panel on the right.